laravel/docs/mocking.md

     $this->mock(Service::class, function ($mock) {
         $mock->shouldReceive('process')->once();
     });

-Similarly, if you want to spy on an object, Laravel's base test case class offers a `spy` method as a convenient wrapper around `Mockery::spy`:
+Similarly, if you want to spy on an object, Laravel's base test case class offers a `spy` method as a convenient wrapper around the `Mockery::spy` method:

     use App\Service;